input-output-hk/jormungandr/doc/configuration/network.md

 ##### configuration:

-- `max_view`: this si the number of entries to show in the view each round the layer will **randomly** select up to `max_view` entries from the whole preferred_list.peers list of entries. [default: 20]
+- `max_view`: this is the number of entries to show in the view each round the layer will **randomly** select up to `max_view` entries from the whole preferred_list.peers list of entries. [default: 20]
 - `peers`: the list of peers to keep in the preferred list [default: EMPTY]